enebular/docs/en/Deploy/DeployFlow/mbed/index.md

 lastUpdated: 2019-01-09
 ---

-# Deploying to Pelion Device Management {#Pelion Device Management}
+# Deploying to Pelion Device Management {#DeployToPelionDeviceManagement}

-In terms of the flow's deploy destination, if you press the deploy button it will just be deployed to the server that enebular is using.
-The Pelion Device Management deploy feature allows flows to be deployed to registered devices via Pelion Device Management.
+The Pelion Device Management Deploy feature allows flows to be deployed to registered devices via Pelion Device Management.

 For supported devices, please see [Supported Environments](../../../Other/Support.md).

 This page covers the steps required to deploy flows to devices via Pelion Device Management.

+## Notes

+Please creating only one connection per Pelion subtenant.
+Creating multiple connections from a single subtenant can cause problems.

-## Creating a New Flow {#Creating a New Flow}
+## Creating a New Flow {#MakeNewFlow}

 First we'll create a flow to deploy to the device (we assume that the project has already been created).